kindly/flatterer/docs/options.md

   -t, --table-prefix TEXT     Prefix to add to all table names -a, --path-separator TEXT   Seperator to denote new path within the input
                               JSON.
-Defaults to `_`
+Defaults to `_` -i, --schema-titles TEXT    Use titles from JSONSchema in the given way.
+                              Options are `full`, `slug`, `underscore_slug`.
+Default to not using titles.
   --help                      Show this message and exit.
 ```